-The Project work will preferably be a problem with research potential and should involve scientific research, design, generation/collection and analysis of data, determining solution and must preferably bring out the individual contribution.

-Seminar should be based on the area in which the candidate has undertaken the dissertation work.
+- 1. The Project work will preferably be a problem with research potential and should involve scientific research, design, generation/collection and analysis of data, determining solution and must preferably bring out theindividual contribution. - 2.
+Seminar should be based on the area in which the candidate has undertaken the dissertation work. - 3.
 The CIE shall include reviews and the preparation of report consisting of a detailed problem statement and a literature review.
-The preliminary results (if available) of the problem may also be discussed in the report.

-The work has to be presented in front of the committee consists of Head, Chairperson-BoS, Supervisor and Project coordinator.
+The preliminary results (if available) of the problem may also be discussed in the report. - 4.
+The work has to be presented in front of the committee consists of Head, Chairperson-BoS, Supervisor and Project coordinator. - 5.
 The candidate has to be in regular contact with his supervisor and the topic of dissertation must be mutually decided by the guide and student.

+COs PO1 PO2 PO3 PO4

+CO1 3 2 2

+CO2 2 2 1 1

+CO3 2 1 3 2

+CO4 2 3 2 2

+CO5 3 2 2 3

-Guidelines for the award of Marks: rks: Max.
-Marks: 100
+l of Marks: Max.
+Marks:100

-Evaluation by Max .Marks Evaluation Criteria / Parameter
+Max.
+Marks Evaluation Criteria / Parameter

-Supervisor 30 Project Status / Review(s)
+30 Project Status / Review(s)

 20 Report

-Department 10 Relevance of the Topic
+10 Relevance of the Topic

-Committee 10 PPT Preparation(s)
+10 PPT Preparation(s)

 10 Presentation(s)

 10 Question and Answers

 10 Report Preparation

+Max.
+Marks 30 20 10 10 10

-Note: Department committee has to assess the progress of the student for every two weeks.
+Note: Department committee has to assess the progress of the student for everytwo weeks.